 The melt curve of a PCR product can be revealed using dyes which only bind to double-stranded DNA.
 Each DNA sequence produces a characteristic melt curve, which can be discerned from one another even when the sequences being compared differ by a single base-pair.
 This feature of DNA melt curves allows researchers to quickly identify heterozygous sequences in the progeny of CRISPR founders.
 Using HRMA, researchers can also quickly assess whether a target sequence has been mutagenized, which would result in a mixed WT/mutant population of PCR products with different melt characteristics than purely WT PCR products.
-Unlike most other means of mutant discovery, such as surveyor assays.
-HRMA has the ability to guickly distinguish two different mutants from one another without sequencing.
+Unlike most other means of mutant discovery, such as surveyor assays, HRMA has the ability to quickly distinguish two different mutants from one another without sequencing.
 HRMA requires researchers to use several curves which plot DNA fluorescence as a function of temperature or amplification cycle; below we offer explanations and guidelines for interpreting these curves.
+See also Dahlem et al. 12 for use of HRMA to detect zebrafish mutations.